 Obe joined In-Docs in 2018.
-Starting his post as Program Officer, he mainly involved in Docs By The Sea and School of Seeing to manage the participants and coordinated all technical stuff.
-In the beginning of 2021, he is appointed as Program Manager and will be in charge of managing Good Pitch and workshops for Indonesian filmmakers.
+Starting his post as Programme Officer, he was mainly involved in Docs By The Sea and School of Seeing to manage the participants and coordinated all technical stuff.
+In the beginning of 2021, he was appointed as Programme Manager, in charge of managing Good Pitch and workshops for Indonesian filmmakers.

 Graduated in Engineering Physics, Obe finds joy in curating, programming, and managing various film festivals, as well as getting involved in film communities.
-His passion in film grew when he joined the college cineclub, Liga Film Mahasiswa, in his campus, Bandung Institute of Technology (ITB), and since then he continuously involved in various film festivals.
+His passion in film grew when he joined the college cineclub, Liga Film Mahasiswa, in his campus, Bandung Institute of Technology (ITB), where he has been involved in various film festivals.

-As Office Manager, Dwi manages In-Docs’ operational tasks and day-to-day activities.
+As Office Specialist, Dwi manages In-Docs’ operational tasks and day-to-day activities.
 Prior to her current appointment, she supported In-Docs administrative team during the period of 2013-2015.
-She loves the energy that is brought by the In-Docs’ participants and meets new people.
-She rejoined the organization in 2019.
+She loved the energy brought by the In-Docs’ participants and meeting new people, so she rejoined the organisation in 2019.

 Dwi has a solid 8-year experience in operational cash services with Citibank before spending six years as a Financial Manager for Salto Films, a production house that produced blockbuster films like Garuda di Dadaku and award-winning arthouse cinemas like Pasir Berbisik and The Photograph.
 She has a Bachelor’s degree in Economics from Universitas Bhayangkara.

-Dwitri spent six years in academia thinking she was going to pursue a career as a behavioral economist to research on poverty reduction, but she realized her calling is in the arts.
+Dwitri spent six years in academia thinking she was going to pursue a career as a behavioural economist to research on poverty reduction, but she realised her calling is in the arts.

 Through In-Docs, she dreams about a world where documentary films are useful to shape the narrative about important issues.